 The Knowledge Framework assists IRENA Members by providing possible solutions to address specific power sector transformation challenges in a given country.
 Recently, at the request of the 2019 Japanese G20 presidency, the Framework provided inputs for the current state and outlook of solutions to integrate high shares of variable renewable energy (VRE) for G20 countries

-IRENA organises workshops with countries that have faced similar challenges, as well as with countries that have successfully overcome such challenges, to discuss best practices and their applicability based on enabling conditions and efficient ways to put them into place.
-In addition, relevant literature and other materials are provided from IRENA and its partners’ work in the field, to highlight methodologies and power system studies to develop the solutions identified.
+IRENA organises workshops with countries that have faced – and in some cases successfully overcome – similar challenges to discuss best practices and their applicability based on enabling conditions and efficient implementation.
+In addition, relevant literature and other materials are provided, drawn from the work of IRENA and its partners in the field, to highlight the methodologies and power system studies employed to develop solutions.